stjet/rsban-node/README.md

 ## Option 3: Build from source

-Currently you can only build RsBanano on Linux and on Mac.
+Currently you can only build RsBan on Linux and on Mac.

 To just build and run the rsban_node: